Punxsutawney Phil: Overview

-On February 2 each year, Punxsutawney holds a civic festival with music and food.
-During the ceremony, which begins well before the winter sunrise, Phil emerges from his temporary home on Gobbler's Knob, located in a rural area about 2 mi southeast of the town.
+Punxsutawney's annual civic festival is held on February 2 each year.
+The central event is a ceremony, which begins well before the winter sunrise, where Phil emerges from his temporary home on Gobbler's Knob, located in a rural area about 2 mi southeast of the town.
 According to the tradition, if Phil sees his shadow and returns to his hole, he has predicted six more weeks of winter-like weather.
 If Phil does not see his shadow, he has predicted an "early spring."
-Punxsutawney's event is the most famous of many Groundhog Day festivals held in the United States and Canada.
 The event formally began in 1887, although its roots go back even further.
+The event, and other groundhog-related events throughout the year, are organized by the Punxsutawney Groundhog Club's "Inner Circle" – recognizable by their top hats and tuxedos.